 During the project management process, unexpected events are sure to pop up eventually, which is why it is critical to have a well-researched plan in place.
 By managing the project’s scope, the PM can document all required resources to accomplish the project goals within the timeframe while staying on budget.

-Overall, setting a defined project scope ensures stakeholders are happy as their project will complete on time, team members are empowered to manage their workload, and project managers have the flexibility to restructure as needed.
+Overall, setting a defined project scope ensures stakeholders are happy as their project will be completed on time, team members are empowered to manage their workload, and project managers have the flexibility to restructure as needed.